 Harnessing the Power of Uncertainty in Higher Education

 Risky Teaching examines the role of risk and uncertainty in teaching and learning in higher education.
-This book discusses the current landscape of higher education and the challenges and opportunities we face.
-It synthesizes a range of evidence-based and high-impact practices both in and out of the classroom, offering practical strategies and thought-provoking ideas on educational innovation for students and faculty.
+Discussing the current landscape of higher education and the challenges and opportunities we face, this book synthesizes a range of evidence-based and high-impact practices both in and out of the classroom, offering practical strategies and thought-provoking ideas on educational innovation for students and faculty.